 The Georgia Clinic of Chiropractic Blog is written by Dr. Mark Huntsman.

-Augusta GA Chiropractor Georgia Clinic of Chiropractic provides customized chiropractic care to the Augusta GA, Martinez GA, and Evans GA communities.
-Visit our main website at www.georgia-clinic.com for customized chiropractic in Augusta GA.
+For a chiropractor in Augusta GA, Georgia Clinic of Chiropractic provides customized treatments to Augusta GA, Martinez GA, and Evans GA patients.
+Visit the main website at www.georgia-clinic.com for customized treatments.